 Apart from a large number of restaurants Moraira also has ample choice in bars.
 These are some of the ones I would recommend:

 It looks somewhat like an Irish pub with its wooden interior.
-Liked by locals, expats and tourists, giving it a nice international feel.
+The bar, where I once worked, is liked by locals, expats and tourists, giving it a nice international feel.

 It’s a great place to spend an afternoon, enjoy a cocktail and stare at expensive yachts…

-- Carambano: this bar that also offers some simple food is located close to the port.
+This bar that also offers some simple food is located close to the port.
 It has a great terrace and is a good place to spend an afternoon.

-What to do in Moraira
+Moving to and Living in Moraira

 I did leave Moraira though.
-When the crisis hit and a lot of my expat friends started leaving Moraira I decided it was time for something new.
-That is probably when my life as a wanderer started because since then I have not lived in the same country for more than a year…
+When the financial crisis hit and a lot of my expat friends started leaving Moraira I decided it was time for something new.
+That is probably when my life as a wanderer started because since then I have lived in over a dozen countries.

 But, as they say “Not all those who wander are lost”